IEEE-NITK/virtual-expo/_posts/2023-03-26-speech-to-image.md

 ---
 layout: post
 title: "Speech to image"
-description: "Converting speech to image by integrating two deep learning models that are speech to text using ASR and StackGAN based text to image model."
+description: "Converting speech to image by integrating two deep learning models that are speech to text using ASR and StackGAN based text to image model. "
-categories: Diode
+categories: diode
 thumbnail: "2023_speech_to_image.png"
 year: 2023
 ---